On this page

 There are two ways in which Dremio can identify new records:

-• For directory datasets in file-based data sources like S3 and HDFS: Dremio can automatically identify new files in the directory that were added after the prior refresh.
+• For directory datasets in file-based data sources: Dremio can automatically identify new files in the directory that were added after the prior refresh.

-• For all other datasets (such as Apache Iceberg tables and datasets in relational or NoSQL databases): An administrator specifies a monotonically increasing field, such as an auto-incrementing key, that must be of type BigInt, Int, Timestamp, Date, Varchar, Float, Double, or Decimal.
+• For all other datasets (such as datasets in relational or NoSQL databases): An administrator specifies a strictly monotonically increasing field, such as an auto-incrementing key, that must be of type BigInt, Int, Timestamp, Date, Varchar, Float, Double, or Decimal.
 This allows Dremio to find and fetch the records that have been created since the last time the acceleration was incrementally refreshed.

 Use incremental refreshes only for reflections that are based on tables and views that are appended to.
 If records can be updated or deleted in a table or view, use full refreshes for the reflections that are based on that table or view.